Altua/docs/policies/risk-management-policy.md

 Accepted risks must be documented with the reason for acceptance, approving role, and review date.

+## Managing residual risk

+Residual risk is the risk that remains after existing controls and approved treatment actions are considered.

+Risk owners must assess residual risk when:

+- A new risk is recorded
+- A treatment plan is proposed
+- Treatment actions are completed
+- A material change affects the risk, system, supplier, threat, vulnerability, or business context

+Residual risk is managed using the same likelihood, impact, and acceptable risk level criteria defined in this policy.

+After treatment, the risk owner must update the risk register with the residual likelihood, residual impact, residual risk level, treatment status, and any remaining acceptance decision.

+If residual risk is `Low`, the risk may be accepted and monitored.

+If residual risk is `Medium`, the risk must have either a further treatment plan or documented acceptance by the Chief Technology Officer, Information Security Officer, or management.

+If residual risk is `High`, the risk remains above the acceptable risk level and must receive leadership visibility.
+High residual risk may only be accepted with documented approval from the CEO or Chief Technology Officer, including the rationale, compensating controls, owner, and review date.

+Accepted residual risks are reviewed at least annually and when material changes occur.

 ## Risk register and treatment plan

 Grunt AS maintains a risk register and treatment plan.